-Ever experience something so terrible that it seems to take over your every thought and cause unpredictable and explainable emotion reactions?
+Ever experience something so terrible that it seems to take over your every thought and cause unpredictable and explainable emotional reactions?
 Trauma is an emotional response to a terrible event.

 Once trauma presents itself in such a way where it starts to affect your ability to cope, function daily, and/or regulate emotions effectively, it’s time that you reach out for help.

 To determine the severity of your symptoms, it is important to understand what type of trauma you may be presenting.
 There are three main types of trauma are acute, chronic, or complex:

 - Chronic trauma: repeated and prolonged incidents

 - Complex trauma: exposure to varied and multiple traumatic events

 Childhood trauma often results in severe and long-lasting effects.
 When left unresolved, a sense of fear and helplessness carries over into adulthood and as a result, leaving you easily exposable to future traumas, but it can be treated.
 Learning how to identify your triggers and understand your past behaviors, will help you learn how to manage your current emotional reactions and decision-making process.

 - Shock, denial, or disbelief